-The School of Languages and Social Sciences at Aston University is one of only a handful of academic units in the UK to span both the Humanities and Social Sciences.
+The School of Social Sciences and Humanities at Aston University is one of only a handful of academic units in the UK to span both the Humanities and Social Sciences.
 In doing so, it draws on a particularly rich and distinguished tradition of teaching, scholarship and research.
 During the 1970s and 1980s, the Department of Modern Languages (French, German, Linguistics), as it was then known, was one of the UK’s pioneers of the study of language in contemporary society.
 In 1995, reflecting the growing interest in and awareness of Europe, it became the School of Languages and European Studies.
 In 2004, it becasme the School of Langauges and Social Sciences and in 2020 to reflect the schools academic departments it because the School of Social Sciences and Humanities, which sits within the College of Business and Social Sciences.

-Since then, the School has grown rapidly in student numbers and in its academic coverage and now comprises four academic departments: English, Languages and Translation Studies, Politics and International Relations as well as Sociology and Policy.
+The School has grown rapidly in student numbers and in its academic coverage and now comprises four academic departments: English, Languages and Translation Studies, Politics and International Relations as well as Sociology and Policy.

 Our main research centres, Aston Centre for Europe (ACE), The Centre for Forensic Linguistics (CFL), The Centre for Critical Inquiry into Society and Culture (CCISC), The Centre for Language Research at Aston (CLaRA) are leaders in their respective fields.
 We work closely with schools and local partners, both through our research centres and through Routes into Languages and Network for Languages.

 Browser does not support script.